Equifax data leak could involve 143 million consumers

 This is not the worst breach of all time by a long shot in terms of pure numbers.
 That distinction goes to Yahoo, now part of Oath (which was acquired by our parent company, Verizon).
 They had a leak involving more than a billion users.

-But this leak is particularly worrisome because Equifax is a credit reporting service and tracks a history of you consumer life, credit cards, credit scores and more — and it gives the black market a potential gold mine of information about people’s financial lives.Featured Image: maciek905/Getty Images
+But this leak is particularly worrisome because Equifax is a credit reporting service and tracks a history of your consumer life, credit cards, credit scores and more — and it gives the black market a potential gold mine of information about people’s financial lives.Featured Image: maciek905/Getty Images

 0